equant/RetroBridgeBBS/README.md

 pre-5.5 before I go through the trouble of getting it on my System 6 Mac only to find out I can't uncompress it.
-Yes it's slow to do modem transfers (although it's fast if you download disk images), but it like to dawdle and play with other things while I wait.
+Yes it's slow to do modem transfers (although it's fast if you download disk images), but it like to dawdle and play with other things while I wait; it builds excitement.

 Ultimately I would like this software to be useful to Commodore, Apple ][, Tandy, etc users.
 But, I'm developing it mostly for my old macs, so it's not